CFiggers/CFiggers.github.io/content/philosophy.md

 So "**Philo**" + "**sophy**" literally means "Love of Wisdom."
 I think of **Philosophy** as a sub-category of [[Practical Theology]] (but not everyone would agree with that).

 It can be helpful (if not always perfectly accurate) to think of **Philosophy** as a tree with branches.
-Different people group the branches of **Philosophy** together differently (and that's ok--see the section at the bottom of this page).
+Different people group the branches of **Philosophy** together differently (and that's ok&mdash;see the section at the bottom of this page).
 I like to think of **Philosophy** as having the following six branches:

 Input:
 * [[Metaphilosophy]] - The study of Philosophy itself (this list is an example of Metaphilosophy!)